norgeous/game-off-2022/ideas.md

 ## weapons

 - bullet spread
+- machine gun fire rate needs adjusting
 - bullets can't collide with player, bullets or ladders
-- bullet's angle should be locked to movement vector
+- 🚧 bullet's angle should be locked to movement vector
 - sounds
 - meele attack?
 - pickup items from level? or class based?